 E.g. If a catalog record contains a class of PANEL, when you are picking an enclosure specification from the catalog, you will be offered the catalog record.

 Whenever construction is done, a pre-defined set of fields, of the catalog/extended entity data are required for each class.
 These fields will contain data such as RADIUS for cylindrical items, WIDTH and HEIGHT for rectangular items.
-The parametrics are defined in the Catalog help.
+The parametrics are defined in the component dimensions section.

 Classes are used to identify and specify Tagname formulas for components.